aeternity/app_ctrl/README.md

 ## Configuring `app_ctrl`

-The idea is to automate parts of the configuration, e.g. through a rebar3 plugin, but currently, all configuration needs to be done manually.
+One idea is to automate parts of the configuration, e.g. through a rebar3 plugin, but currently, all configuration needs to be done manually.

 * Set the `app_ctrl` application environment variable `applications`.